fbaeuerlein/cpp-vscode-guide/README.md

 ### CMake

-Some nice tools to help you with CMake projects.
+Some nice tools and extension to help you with CMake projects.

 ---